 Paulinas Top 4 Campsites In The Bay Area

 Want to dip your toe into the camping pool, but not sure where to head?
 Fear not!
 We got the inside scoop from Paulina Dao, a San Francisco based adventurer, on the top 5 best campsites in the Bay Area, based on proximity to the Bay, accessibility, facilities, and quality of trails in the area.
 All of these places are 1-2 hours drive from San Francisco, much closer than Yosemite, Lassen, or Tahoe, but with "wow" factor nonetheless!
+And if you need help making any campsite reservations given how busy and full everything seems to be these days, be sure to check out Camp Chimp.
 New to camping and needing gear?
 Last Minute Gear is the only shop where you can buy, rent, or borrow camping gear!

 A moment of calm in Portola Redwoods State Park